askuratovsky/money-json-rates/README.md

     MoneyRails.configure do |config|

       bank = Money::Bank::JsonRates.new
-      bank.api_key = xx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+      bank.api_key = 'xx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
       Money.default_bank = bank

     end

 An `NoApiKey` will be thrown if api_key was not specified.

-An `JsonRatesRequestError` will be thrown if jsonrates.com api error on api request.
+An `JsonRatesRequestError` will be thrown if jsonrates.com api returns error on api request.

 ## Contributing